 Banyan Hill Publishing Complaints

-As I mentioned at the very start of this review, Banyan Hill have, in my opinion a “questionable” method of marketing to say the least & as a result this seems to have led to quite a few complaints…
+As I mentioned at the very start of this review, Banyan Hill has, in my opinion, a “questionable” method of marketing to say the least & as a result, this seems to have led to quite a few complaints…

 For example, often their products (again in my opinion) are often marketed with the portrayal of potentially providing an opportunity to get rich quickly & easily, without much risk.

-But, as I mentioned above, Banyan Hill are indeed technically legit – and I think the fact that they’re turning over a whopping $113 million per year proves that, because with that much exposure if something untoward was going on I’m pretty sure they’d have been forced to close their doors a long time ago.
+But, as I mentioned above, Banyan Hill is indeed technically legit – and I think the fact that they’re turning over a whopping $113 million per year proves that because with that much exposure if something untoward was going on I’m pretty sure they’d have been forced to close their doors a long time ago.